leilamalihi/leilamalihi.github.io/_teaching/signal.md

 date: 2016-01-01
 location: "Lorestan, Iran"
 ---
 Signals and systems are fundamental concepts in the field of electrical engineering and signal processing.
 They involve the study of how signals are generated, transmitted, processed, and analyzed.
+In this course, I had the folowwing topics:
 # Headlines:
 ## Introduction to Signals and Systems